5 Star Residential and Commercial Roofing

 The Permian Basin experiences 6-8 severe hailstorms annually, with some years producing even more intense weather events.
 These storms, combined with extreme temperature fluctuations, high winds, dust storms, and the industrial atmospheric conditions common to oil country, create a perfect storm of challenges that require specialized roofing expertise and comprehensive inspection protocols.

-- • Industrial Contamination Analysis: Oil field dust, chemical exposure, atmospheric corrosion
+- • Industrial Contamination Analysis: Permian Basin oil field dust, hydrocarbon residue, and atmospheric corrosion on metal flashing

-- • Hail Damage Documentation: Impact patterns, granule displacement, substrate exposure
+- • Hail Damage Documentation: impact bruising on asphalt mat, granule displacement, and exposed substrate compared to UL 2218 benchmarks

-- • Chemical Exposure Effects: Hydrogen sulfide, hydrocarbon vapor, acid rain damage
+- • Chemical Exposure Effects: hydrogen sulfide, hydrocarbon vapor, and acid rain that etch asphalt mat and oxidize metal panels

-- • Vibration Damage: Nearby drilling operations, pumping units, traffic
+- • Vibration Damage: pumping units, compressors, and Highway 158 truck traffic that loosen fasteners on adjacent buildings

 The Permian Basin's oil and gas operations create unique environmental stresses on roofing systems.
 Our inspections specifically address damage from hydrocarbon exposure, dust storms, extreme heat, chemical vapors, and the high-vibration environment common to active drilling areas.